-&lt;sup>1 There is no universally accepted definition of Indigenous Peoples.
+1 There is no universally accepted definition of Indigenous Peoples.
 Indigenous Peoples may be referred to in different countries by such terms as "indigenous ethnic minorities," "aboriginals," "hill tribes," "minority nationalities," "scheduled tribes," "first nations," or "tribal groups."
-As the applicability of such terminology varies widely from country to country, the Client may agree with the Bank on an compensate for any adverse Project impacts; and (d) culturally appropriate grievance procedures, monitoring and evaluation arrangements, and a budget and time-bound actions for implementing the planned measures.
+As the applicability of such terminology varies widely from country to country, the Client may agree with the Bank on an alternative terminology for the Indigenous Peoples as appropriate to the circumstances of the Client.

+the affected Indigenous Peoples communities.
+Include in the Indigenous Peoples plan: (i) a framework for continued consultation with these affected Indigenous Peoples during Project implementation; (ii) measures to ensure that these Indigenous Peoples receive culturally appropriate benefits; (iii) measures to avoid, minimize, mitigate, offset or compensate for any adverse Project impacts; and (iv) culturally appropriate grievance procedures, monitoring and evaluation arrangements, and a budget and time-bound actions for implementing the planned measures.
 In some cases, the Indigenous Peoples plan may, if approved by the Bank, be part of an overall community development plan, where the Client takes special efforts to ensure that Indigenous Peoples receive appropriate benefits through such a plan.